-The Saskatchewan Society of Occupational Therapists exists to protect the public.
+The Saskatchewan College of Occupational Therapists exists to protect the public.
 Protection happens through promoting good practice, preventing poor practice, and intervening in cases of unacceptable occupational therapy practice.
-As part of this role, SSOT receives and investigates complaints about the occupational therapy practice of SSOT members and orders appropriate remedial or disciplinary actions as required.
+As part of this role, SCOT receives and investigates complaints about the occupational therapy practice of SCOT members and orders appropriate remedial or disciplinary actions as required.

 Who May Make a Complaint?

-A complaint against an SSOT member may be reported by any member of the public.
+A complaint against an SCOT member may be reported by any member of the public.
 This includes clients, employers, other health professionals and co-workers.
 How does someone make a complaint about an Occupational Therapist?
-A complaint must be made in writing and sent to the SSOT office at:
+A complaint must be made in writing and sent to the SCOT office at:

 Post Office Box: